International Human Resource Management

 What opportunities might it lead to?

-We are an Accredited Centre for the Chartered Institute of Personnel and Development (CIPD).
+We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
 On completion, you will be eligible to seek Associate Membership of the CIPD and you may meet the criteria for Chartered Membership (depending on your previous experience).
 The CIPD is the world's largest internally-recognised Chartered HR and development professional body.

 Here are some routes our graduates have pursued:

 My classmates are from a variety of backgrounds and cultures so I can learn from their experiences as well as their languages and cultures.

 Chi-Hang Lau, business and management student 2013

 - A second class honours degree or equivalent in any academic subject and seeking to pursue / continue a HR career.
 Applicants with appropriate work experience and a Chartered Institute of Personnel and Development (CIPD) Level 3 or 5 qualifications will be considered.
 Applicants are subject to interview.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.